 Citizen Dialogue on Constitutional Amendments

-The Citizen Dialogue on Constitutional Amendments was a set of citizen assemblies made by the federal legislative power in conjunction with the National Secretariat of Public Management of Ecuador to discuss and report on the constitutional amendments being processed in Congress.
-The Citizen Dialogue reached 67% of the territory of Ecuador.
-As an example, it is worth mentioning that in Lomas de Sargentillo, a canton in the province of Guayas, this dynamic grouped the citizens to analyze and socialize each of the 16 proposals focused on 11 topics of national interest.
-It has also been carried out in various cantons in the provinces of Loja, Tulcán, Pichincha and Manabí, becoming a space for citizen interaction where the arguments and criteria on the Constitutional Amendment constitute the essential tool for visualizing the proposal.
+The Citizen Dialogue on Constitutional Amendments was a set of citizen assemblies made by the federal legislative power in conjunction with the National Secretariat of Public Management of Ecuador, to discuss and report on the constitutional amendments under evaluation in Congress.
+The Citizen Dialogue covered 67% of the territory of Ecuador.
+As an example, in Lomas de Sargentillo, a canton in the province of Guayas, this dynamic grouped the citizens to discuss and analyze each of the 16 proposals around 11 topics of national interest.
+It has also been carried out in other cantons in the provinces of Loja, Tulcán, Pichincha and Manabí, becoming a space for citizen interaction where the arguments and criteria on the Constitutional Amendment constitute the essential tool for discussing the proposal.

 Formalization: is the innovation embedded in the constitution or legislation, in an administrative act, or not formalized at all?

 Frequency: how often does the innovation take place: only once, sporadically, or is it permanent or regular?